coco-project/coco/docs/install/networking/openvswitch.md

 # Open vSwitch

-> Guide to setup Open vSwitch as `ipynbsrv`'s internal networking solution.
+> Guide to setup Open vSwitch as `coco`'s internal networking solution.

 ## Introduction

-As per the `ipynbsrv` networking requirements, every node must have its unique IPv4 address within a private/internal network that cannot be reached from the outside.
+As per the `coco` networking requirements, every node must have its unique IPv4 address within a private/internal network that cannot be reached from the outside.
 With Open vSwitch, we can setup such a network between our nodes.
 It doesn't matter which reserved IPv4 network range you pick for that network, as long as it doesn't conflict with other existing networks (check with `ifconfig` if you are unsure about other networks in use).
 This guide assumes the `192.168.0.0/24` network was picked.

 ## Installation